“Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life.”

 What is Ketamine Assisted Psychotherapy?

-Ketamine Assisted Psychotherapy (KAP) is a unique approach to treatment that combines the active ingredients of both psychotherapy and medicine.
+Ketamine Assisted Psychotherapy (KAP) is a unique approach to treatment that combines the active ingredients of therapy and medicine.

-While typical therapy sessions are held for 45-60 minutes, KAP sessions last for approximately 150 minutes (2.5 hours).
+While typical therapy sessions are held for 45-60 minutes, KAP sessions last for 90 minutes.
 The first phase of the session involves the administration of ketamine, which is given to you by a psychiatrist.
-While most ketamine treatments are given via intramuscular injection, Taconic Psychiatry also offers a noninvasive oral (sublingual) administration option based on your history and needs.
+While most ketamine treatments are given via intramuscular injection, Taconic Psychiatry offers a noninvasive oral (sublingual) administration.
+This step is carefully monitored and designed with your safety as the highest priority.
+Throughout your session, your vital signs are continuously monitored in real time.
+Dr. Pruett or Stillman is present during the entirety of your session.
+After 75 minutes, there is time at at the end of the appointment to wrap up on the experience and begin to synthesize material to integrate in therapy.

 The ketamine enhances the mind’s capacity for deeper thinking and change, which then provides opportunities for rapid progress.
 The ketamine does this by promoting novel firing patterns in the brain by acting on specific neurotransmitter receptors in the brain.

 There might be memories or experiences that are difficult to remember or process.
-You may have anxiety that keeps you blocked or rigid/fixed ways of thinking that keep you from making progress.
+You may have rigid or fixed ways of thinking that keep you from making progress.
 Or, perhaps the solution to your struggle can be found by taking on a new perspective or looking at things from a new angle.
 KAP is designed to help give you the boost you need to overcome and grow.

 Are there any side effects of Ketamine?